jbatson5/SCALE-test/docs/MAVRIC.rst

 MAVRIC Implementation of CADIS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With MAVRIC, as with other shielding codes, the user defines the problem as a set of physical models—the material compositions, the geometry, the source, and the detectors (locations and response functions)—as well as some mathematical parameters on how to solve the problem (number of histories, etc.).
-For the variance reduction portion of MAVRIC, the only additional inputs required are (1) the mesh planes to use in the discrete-ordinates calculation(s) and (2) the adjoint source description—basically the location and the response of each tally to optimize in the forward Monte Carlo calculation.
-MAVRIC takes this information and constructs a Denovo adjoint problem.
-(The adjoint source is weighted by a Denovo forward flux or response estimate for FW-CADIS applications.)
-MAVRIC then uses the CADIS methodology: it combines the adjoint flux from the Denovo calculation with the source description and creates the importance map (weight window targets) and the mesh-based biased source.
-Monaco is then run using the CADIS biased source distribution and the weight window targets.
+With MAVRIC, as with other shielding codes, the user defines the problem as a set of
+physical models—the material compositions, the geometry, the source, and the detectors
+(locations and response functions)—as well as some mathematical parameters on how to solve
+the problem (number of histories, etc.).
+For the variance reduction portion of MAVRIC, the
+only additional inputs required are (1) the mesh planes to use in the discrete-ordinates
+calculation(s) and (2) the adjoint source description—--basically the location and the response
+of each tally to optimize in the forward Monte Carlo calculation.
+MAVRIC uses this information
+to construct a Denovo adjoint problem.
+(The adjoint source is weighted by a Denovo forward flux
+or response estimate for FW-CADIS applications.)
+MAVRIC then uses the CADIS methodology: it combines
+the adjoint flux from the Denovo calculation with the source description and creates the importance map
+(weight window targets) and the mesh-based biased source.
+Monaco is then run using the CADIS biased source
+distribution and the weight window targets.

 Denovo
 ^^^^^^

-Denovo is a parallel three-dimensional SN code that is used to generate adjoint (and, for FW-CADIS, forward) scalar fluxes for the CADIS methods in MAVRIC.
-For use in MAVRIC/CADIS, it is highly desirable that the SN code be fast, positive, and robust.
-The phase-space shape of the forward and adjoint fluxes, as opposed to a highly accurate solution, is the most important quality for Monte Carlo weight-window generation.
-Accordingly, Denovo provides a step-characteristics spatial differencing option that produces positive scalar fluxes as long as the source (volume plus in-scatter) is positive.
-Denovo uses an orthogonal, nonuniform mesh that is ideal for CADIS applications because of the speed and robustness of calculations on this mesh type.
+Denovo is a parallel three-dimensional SN code that is used to generate adjoint (and, for FW-CADIS, forward)
+scalar fluxes for the CADIS methods in MAVRIC.
+For use in MAVRIC/CADIS, it is highly desirable that the SN code be fast,
+positive, and robust.
+The phase-space shape of the forward and adjoint fluxes, as opposed to a highly accurate solution,
+is the most important quality for Monte Carlo weight-window generation.
+Accordingly,
+Denovo provides a step-characteristics spatial differencing option that produces positive scalar fluxes as
+long as the source (volume plus in-scatter) is positive.
+Denovo uses an orthogonal, nonuniform mesh that is
+ideal for CADIS applications because of the speed and robustness of calculations on this mesh type.

 Denovo uses the highly robust GMRES (Generalized Minimum Residual) Krylov method to solve the SN equations in each group.
 GMRES has been shown to be more robust and efficient than traditional source (fixed-point) iteration.
 The in-group discrete SN equations are defined as